Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Historical Table Digitization Pipeline

 \subsection{Iterative LLM Prompt Improvement}

-As illustrated in \autoref{fig:iterative-loop}, LLM-based pipelines require iterative prompt improvement to achieve high accuracy with new datasets.
-Our approach focuses on iterative prompt refinement guided by quantitative error analysis.
+The LLM-based pipeline uses iterative prompt improvement to achieve high accuracy (as discussed above and illustrated in \autoref{fig:iterative-loop}).
+The cornerstone of the prompt refinement process is validation against the development subset of the gold standard data.
+Prompt refinement consists of two broad stages.

+Initial prompts are exploratory with the target of developing a brief prompt that performs reasonably well across a broad range of settings.\footnote{This stage need not exist in every pipeline.
+Our use of the exploratory stage is akin to searching for a region of parameter space the broadly encompasses the optimum in maximum likelihood problems, whereas a more formal second stage corresponds to precise optimization.} As an example, we provide the initial prompt used at the beginning of our exploratory analysis below. \begin{quote} {\bf Initial Exploratory Prompt}

+You are a researcher who carefully digitizes historical statistical tables.
+You look at scans from old books and put the tables in csv files.
+Output a csv table.
+Don't output any other text.
+The image to process is attached. \end{quote} Validation in the exploratory stage consists primarily of digitizing a table in the development data, then visually comparing the table with its gold standard analog.
+We then alter the prompt to address any observed issues, then re-digitize the table with the updated prompt.
+If the issue is addressed and no new problems are introduced, we move on to another table.
+If another problem is introduced, we again alter the prompt to explicitly address the problems.

+In our use case, this experimental stage led to the addition of several general purpose statements into the prompt.
+For example, we added the instruction ``[u]se \verb|""| for empty cells'' to the LLM processing prompt after observing that empty cells sometimes contained extraneous symbols like dots.
+We also found that adding detailed structure on the relationship between the number of rows and columns helped reduce critical parsing errors (i.e., shifted rows and columns).

-The cornerstone of our improvement process is a gold standard dataset.
-We split this dataset into 100 random subsamples and process it cumulatively—starting with 10 subsamples, increasing to 20, and so on.
+The second stage of prompt development is a structured workflow that prioritizes improving the prompt to fix observed errors while carefully validating performance so as not to reduce performance elsewhere.
+To do so, we split the development data into 100 random subsamples and use it for development sequentially (i.e., starting with 10 subsamples, increasing to 20, and so on).
 At each stage, we analyze both aggregate and individual table errors.
-For aggregate performance, we generate summary statistics (such as those later reported in \autoref{tab:performance}) to track overall improvement.
-For individual tables, we create difference tables that record discrepancies between gold standard data and LLM output.
-This helps identify catastrophic failures such as shifted rows versus more isolated errors.
+For aggregate performance, we generate summary statistics (such as those reported in Section \ref{sec:performance}) to track overall improvement.
+At the individual table level, we create difference tables that record discrepancies between the development data and LLM output.
+This helps separate critical parsing failures (e.g., shifted rows) from more isolated errors.
 We prioritize addressing errors with larger magnitude differences, as these have greater impact on downstream analysis.